Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Results

+In Section~\ref{ssec:rq1}, among all of the \tool-generated tests that compiled, 67.0\% passed, 25.6\% failed due to assertion mismatches, and 7.4\% crashed due to other exceptions or errors.
+We inspected the failing and crashing tests to identify \textbf{if they were bad tests} and investigate their root causes.

+For tests that fail at assertions, the most common cause is the assertion of contradictory expected values.
+Typical scenarios of such failing test assertions include: 1) expecting field names that contradict the bean fields; 2) wrongly asserting a null or non-null object; or 3) asserting incorrect data types.
+Another common issue is incorrect expected values of the serialized string, such as the one shown in Fig.~\ref{fig:badtest_example}.

-The top three exceptions thrown by them are: \texttt{JSONException}, \texttt{NullPointerException}, and \texttt{ClassCastException}.
+The top three exceptions thrown are: \texttt{JSONException}, \texttt{ NullPointerException}, and \texttt{ClassCastException}.
 The primary cause is that parsing an incorrect JSON string, either syntactically incorrect or mismatched with the bean definition, directly results in a library-defined \texttt{JSONException}.
-Other reasons include calling parsing/serializing functions with incorrect parameters, casting data to incompatible types, and invoking methods on a null object.
+Other reasons include calling parsing/serializing functions with incorrect parameters, casting data to incompatible types, and invoking methods on a null object that was retrieved from a non-existent key or index.

-For tests that fail at assertions, the most common cause is asserting contradictory values.
-This includes scenarios such as: